Premiere logo icon

 Right next to the list and icon boxes, you will notice a slider with mountains next to it.
 This allows you to increase or decrease the size of your media display in the Project Pane.
 Clicking and dragging the slider will make your media files change in size in either the list or icon view.

-Renaming Media
+Renaming Media Files

 3. Rename the file and click Enter or Return on your keyboard.